neelsoni26/install-grafana-loki-promtail/README.md

 # install-grafana-loki-promtail
 This repo's readme file has guide to install the grafana, loki and promtail, Prometheus, cAdvisor, reddis.

-You can also just run the above files to install everything in seconds without the lengthy steps:
+You can also just run the above files to install everything in seconds without the lengthy steps: <br />
 Step 1: clone the repo with git clone <br />
 Step 2: run bash grafana-install.sh <br />
 Step 2: run bash bash prometheus-install.sh <br />